 - Any water or mold damage, and any damage caused by extreme weather events,

 - Normal Wear and Tear, freezing, mechanical or electrical breakdown,

-- Flat Tires unless they are damaged in a covered accident or are stolen,
+- Flat Tires and wheels (including bases), unless they are damaged in a covered accident or are stolen,

 - Chipped or cracked Windshields and windows

 - Wearing apparel, personal effects or other personal property carried in the RV,

 - Damage from nuclear radiation or contamination,

 - Any damage where the RV was rented to attend a music festival, including during transportation to and from, and during attendance,

 - Any roof damage or damage to roof mounted accessories, unless an exception is made by RVnGO (which may occur from time to time)